0x3UH4224D/Glittery/plans/roadmap.md

 ### Other pages
 Pages such as `Home`, `About Me`, `Search`, `Contact` is similer to posts pages they use CSS and Layout, but they differ in the way they are represented.
-They are stored in `other-pages-path` and using Toml files, the tree files then would look like this:
+They are stored in `pages-path` and using Toml files, the tree files then would look like this:
 ```
-other-pages-path
+pages-path
 ├── home.toml
 ├── about-me.toml
 ├── search.toml